Gift Acceptance Policy

 • Equal Opportunity: Gifts must not be discriminatory or in conflict with the organization’s non-discrimination policy.

 How To Beat Prostate Cancer does not provide personal legal, financial, or other professional advice to donors or prospective donors.
-Donors and prospective donors are strongly urged to seek the assistance of their own professional advisors in matters relating to their gifts and the resulting tax and estate planning consequences.
+Then we strongly urge donors and prospective donors to seek assistance from their own professional advisors regarding their gifts and related tax and estate planning.
 How To Beat Prostate Cancer will seek the advice of legal counsel in matters relating to the acceptance of gifts when deemed appropriate.

 Gift acceptance